liamtabrams/LIRecommend/README.md

 ## Request for Collaboration Hold: ##

-**I kindly request that you refrain from cloning or pushing to this repository until further notice, but it will remain public for educational and promotional purposes.
-This precautionary measure is essential to make sure the app can continue to work for everyone while the repo is in the state it's in currently.**
+<span style="color:orange;">**I kindly request that you refrain from cloning or pushing to this repository until further notice, but it will remain public for educational and promotional purposes.
+This precautionary measure is essential to make sure the app can continue to work for everyone while the repo is in the state it's in currently.**</span>

 ### Only 1 Option Right Now to Play With App: ###